About Us

 Details of this period

 1929: The Illinois Legislature appropriated money for new medical and dental laboratories.
 This is now the College of Medicine West.
-The stock market crashes (October 29, 1929) precipitating the Depression.

-1931: The Department was split into a Department of Physiology, Dr. Maurice B Visscher serving as Head, and a Department of Physiological Chemistry which would evolve into the Department of Biological Chemistry (1944) and more recently, after its merger with the Department of Genetics, form the Department of Biochemistry and Molecular Genetics.
-With the new Departmental alignment the course offerings for the graduate students were Advanced Physiology, Research in Physiology and Research in Bio-Physics.
-The new medical and dental laboratories building (College of Medicine West) which runs along Polk and Wolcott were finished and occupied.
+1931: The Department was split into a Department of Physiology, Dr. Maurice B. Visscher serving as Head, and a Department of Physiological Chemistry which would evolve into the Department of Biological Chemistry in 1944 and, more recently after its merger with the Department of Genetics, form the Department of Biochemistry and Molecular Genetics.
+With the new Departmental alignment, the course offerings for the graduate students were Advanced Physiology, Research in Physiology and Research in Biophysics.

 1937: The College of Medicine East running along Polk and Wood Streets was completed.
-Dr. George E. Wakerlin becomes Head of the Department.

 -